MitchyGoodness/MCC_Tech_Docs/README.md

 ## MacBook

+The MacBook has 4 USB-C ports and one 3.5mm audio jack for TRS (tip ring sleeve) connections.
-MacBook connections (two HDMI outputs, one HDMI input, and one audio jack for output):
+These ports are used for two HDMI outputs, one HDMI input, one audio output, and the power brick to charge the MacBook.

+### First HDMI output

-* One HDMI output is the raw, unmodified output.
+  This is for the raw, unmodified output.
   It is displayed on the side stage TVs and can be used as slides on the live stream.
   It’s fed into the HDMI splitter (mounted at the bottom of the audio cart) via a flat HDMI cable labeled “Computer”.
   That same feed is returned from the audio cart via a flat HDMI cable, which is labeled “RESI”.
   Plug it into either INPUT 7 or INPUT 8.
   ![Back of the RESI](/images/RESI/back.jpeg)

+#### Second HDMI output

-* The other HDMI output is for lyrics.
+  This is for song lyrics.
   It is often called “lower-third” since the content is aligned to the bottom and limited to the lower third of the screen.
   It feeds directly into the RESI through either `INPUT 7` or `INPUT 8`.
   Any HDMI cable can be used route the feed.

+### HDMI Input

-* HDMI Input is for video capture or recording:
+  This is for video capture and recording.
   Use the Video Capture USB dongle.
   Record use [OBS Studio](https://obsproject.com/) which should already be installed on the MacBook.
   Plug into `PROGRAM OUT`.